Man in gimp suit allowed to watch Shakespeare’s Globe play with children in audience

 A spokesperson for Shakespeare’s Globe said it was the first time that someone had come to watch a performance in a gimp suit.

 The theatre told The Telegraph: “We were aware of a couple of comments from staff at the time but are not aware of any formal complaints from staff.
-We received one email from an audience member after the event, who’s feedback has been considered for the future.
+We received one email from an audience member after the event, whose feedback has been considered for the future.

 “Our focus is to ensure all audience members are safe and able to enjoy their time at the Globe.
 We have security staff present 24/7.”